In the fall, pomegranates are frequently on sale for as little as .25 each!

 Strain the juice with a cheesecloth or fine sieve to remove any pulp.
 If you so desire you can add sugar to sweeten.
 The nutritive qualities of the juice are highest when consumed right away.
 Use within 48 hours.

-Pomegranate juice has been shown in studies to offer significant health benefits incuding Lung Cancer prevention, fights breast cancer, slows prostate cancers, stabalizes PSA levels, protects neonatal brain, prevention of osteoarthritis, lowers blood pressure and cholesterol levels and is a natural plaque preventer in dental care.
+Pomegranate juice has been shown in studies to offer significant health benefits incuding Lung Cancer prevention, fights breast cancer, slows prostate cancers, stabalizes PSA levels, protects neonatal brain,

 American Society of Nephrology (2010, November 19).
 Pomegranate juice reduces damage to tissues, inflammation and infections, study suggests.
 ScienceDaily